7 Best Online Therapy Services | Expert Tested & Reviewed in 2024

 How to prepare for your first online therapy session

 To ensure you get the most out of your first online therapy session, make a point of planning ahead.
-Prepare a private space where you’ll feel comfortably speaking openly without the concern of being overhead.
+Prepare a private space where you’ll feel comfortable speaking openly without the concern of being overheard.
 Come prepared with notes of topics you want to discuss, and have a pen and paper handy to jot down any homework your therapist suggests before your next sessions.
 This might include journaling or specific exercises.

 How we chose the best online therapy platforms